FendlerConsulting/ninja-quartz/README.md

 ```

-Please have a look at the `NinjaQuartzUtil` interface for available methods.
+Please have a look at the `NinjaQuartzUtil` interface for details of available methods.

 Known Issues